Undergraduate/Graduate Catalog 2017-2018 [ARCHIVED CATALOG] See drop-down menu above to access other catalogs.

 The Master of Arts in Teaching degree in physical science was developed for high school and middle school subject area teachers who have an initial license in chemistry, earth sciences or physics and are seeking a professional license in the Commonwealth of Massachusetts.
 This MAT program is designed to meet the “appropriate master’s degree” requirement, which is part of the criteria for professional stage licensure, as set forth in the most recent MA DESE licensure regulations.

-Students should consult the Graduate Academic Policies section of the catalog for information regarding graduate program policies and procedures.
+Students should consult the Graduate Academic Policies and Procedures section of the catalog for information regarding graduate program policies and procedures.

 For current information concerning program requirements, consult the Physics section of this catalog.